Redislabs-Solution-Architects/redisbank-microservices/k8s/aks/aks.md

 az aks get-credentials --resource-group <resource-group-name> --name <cluster-name>
 ```

-* For an active-active demo, you need to create two AKS clusters (for example, in seperate Azure regions).
+* For an active-active demo, you need to create two AKS clusters (for example, in separate Azure regions).

 * If you have issues provisioning AKS clusters, check the virtual machine [quota](https://learn.microsoft.com/en-us/azure/quotas/view-quotas) for your region.